Registration Deadline: You may register to vote on any day up to and including the day of the election.

 Online: Vermont Absentee Ballot Application

 In person: A voter may pick up a ballot at the town clerk’s office at any time beginning forty-five days prior to the general or primary election.
-A voted early voter absentee ballot, in a sealed envelope, can be hand delivered to the clerk on Election Day or prior to Election Day.
-Requests for an early voter absentee ballot can be made at any time until 5:00 p.m., or at the closing of the town clerk's office on the day before the election.
+A voted early voter absentee ballot, in a sealed envelope, can be hand delivered to the clerk on Election Day or prior to Election Day or to the polling place on Election Day.

 Military and overseas voting: Military and Overseas absentee voter information and registration